As a business lawyer, I receive this question from time to time:

 Registration requirements and exemptions

 Failure to comply with securities laws can lead to criminal fines, imprisonment, and other penalties.
-A business owner seeking investments should be aware of the registration requirements and exemptions under the federal securities laws.
+While we certainly recommend that you seek a competent business attorney to advise you, a business owner seeking investments should be aware of the registration requirements and exemptions under the federal securities laws.
 Under federal securities laws, every offer and sale of securities, even if only to one person, must either be registered with the SEC or conducted under an exemption from registration.
 Most small business will seek investors under an exemption, but the business owner must meet all criteria for obtaining an exemption.
 There are several different exemptions, and thus many questions that need to be answered in order to determine whether your attempt to raise capital is exempt.
-For instance, are you seeking investments from people outside of Texas or in multiple states?
+If you decide to retain a Texas business lawyer, you may be asked any of the following questions: Are you seeking investments from people outside of Texas or in multiple states?
 Does the business carry out significant operations in another state?
 Are you using social media to seek investors?
 Are you only seeking investments from your friends and family?
 Are all of your investors “accredited investors”?
 There are many more factors to look at to determine whether an exemption from registration is applicable.